 - Limited server resources.

 - Can be more complex to set up and manage.

 The term “remote” in remote host refers to the fact that the host is not located in the same physical location as the user accessing it.
 So a remote host refers to a computer or device that is located at a different physical location and can be accessed over the internet.
 Remote hosts are often used to provide services, such as web hosting or file sharing, or to allow remote access to another computer or device through desktop software.
 Read the below advantages & disadvantages for the remote host.

 - Offers a high level of reliability.

 - Provides a high level of control over the server environment.

 - May require a higher level of technical expertise.

 - Can be more time-consuming.

 D. Cloud Host

 A cloud host is a type of host that uses cloud technology to provide scalable and flexible resources.
 Instead of relying on a single server, it utilizes a network of physical and virtual servers to host websites and platforms.
-This gives users to take the advantage of scalable bandwidth and avoid hardware downtime issues.
+This allows users to take advantage of scalable bandwidth and avoid hardware downtime issues.
 Moreover, it has many more advantages along with some disadvantages, check the below lists of them.